TransmissionZ/MASM-x86-Assembly/README.md

 ##### References:
 * https://en.wikipedia.org/wiki/Palindrome
 * https://stackoverflow.com/questions/23861436/real-life-situations-using-palindrome-algorithm
-* All other knowledge from classes and internet.
+* All the knowledge from classes and internet.